Get Involved |

 - Federal funding for research has increased dramatically over the past 20 years—and advocates continue to push for more.

-The ALS Association provides multiple ways to make your voice heard, from writing letters to elected officials to attending its annual National ALS Advocacy Conference in Washington, DC.
+- The ALS Association provides multiple ways to make your voice heard.
 Learn how you can become an ALS Association Advocate.

 |